felixleong/wckl_webappscaling_talk/source/index.rst

 ====================

 * Scaling should not be your first priority, monitoring is
-* Your three main reason to scale
+* When do you really need to scale
 * How to scale a simple web app
 * Additional weapons to make things speedier